zorael/kameloso/README.md

 ### Long story

-To connect to Twitch servers, you must first compile the `twitch` build configuration to include Twitch support. **All pre-compiled binaries available from under [Releases](https://github.com/zorael/kameloso/releases) already have this built-in.**
+To connect to Twitch servers, you must first compile the `twitch` build configuration to include Twitch support. **All pre-compiled binaries available from under [Releases](https://github.com/zorael/kameloso/releases) are built this way.**

 You will also require an [authorisation token](https://en.wikipedia.org/wiki/OAuth).
 Assuming you have a configuration file set up to connect to Twitch, it will automatically start the guide to requesting one upon connecting, if none is present.
 Run the bot with `--set twitch.keygen` to force it if it doesn't, or if your token expired.
 (They last about 60 days.)